staff

 Orla Daly

-Orla joined BEC Consultants in 2009.
-She has extensive experience in vegetation mapping according to the Irish habitat classification, EU Annex I habitats and to vegetation community level.
-She has worked on several national monitoring surveys, including the Woodland Monitoring Survey 2017-2018, for which she was Project Manager, Juniper Monitoring, Grassland Monitoring, Vegetated Shingle Monitoring and Rare Plant Monitoring.
-In 2018, she assisted with the compilation of National Conservation Assessments for EU Annex I grassland, coastal and woodland habitats.
-During her time on the National Survey of Upland Habitats, Orla surveyed fifteen upland SACs across Ireland, conducting vegetation mapping, recording relevés and conducting conservation assessments.
-She was lead ecologist on numerous county Marsh Fritillary butterfly surveys, a species listed on Annex II of the EU Habitats Directive.
-She has conducted surveys of alien invasive species (AIS) and written habitat management plans (e.g. Knockree Nature Conservation Management Plan).
+Orla was lead ecologist on numerous county Marsh Fritillary butterfly surveys, a species listed on Annex II of the EU Habitats Directive.
+She is experienced in writing habitat management plans and invasive species management plans.
 She has extensive data-handling expertise, and is accomplished in the management, creation and integration of spatial datasets.
-With the company, Orla is the over-arching individual responsible of GIS quality control.
-She holds a Postgraduate Diploma in GIS with the University of Ulster, an M.Sc. in Biodiversity and Conservation from Trinity College Dublin and is a full member of the Chartered Institute of Ecology and Environmental Management (MCIEEM).
+With the company, Orla is the over-arching individual responsible for GIS quality control.
+She holds a Postgraduate Diploma in GIS from the University of Ulster, an M.Sc. in Biodiversity and Conservation from Trinity College Dublin and is a full member of the Chartered Institute of Ecology and Environmental Management (MCIEEM).
+She is also an NPWS Farm Planner and an approved Native Woodland Scheme Ecologist.

 Download Orla Daly’s CV